Matt Darwin: Philadelphia Eagles

-After not signing with any team during the 1985 season, he re-entered the NFL Draft and was selected by the Philadelphia Eagles in the fourth round (106th overall) of the 1986 NFL Draft.
+After not signing with any team during the 1985 season, he re-entered the NFL draft and was selected by the Philadelphia Eagles in the fourth round (106th overall) of the 1986 NFL draft.

 After experiencing another contract holdout, he replaced an injured Gerry Feehery and started 10 games at center as a rookie.
 The next year, he was moved to left tackle, where he would remain as the starter for three years.

 On December 21, 1989 he was placed on the injured reserve list with a left knee injury.
 The next year he re-injured his knee and was placed on the injured reserve list on September 30 after playing and starting in two games.

 Personal life

 After his football career, Darwin settled down and became a scoutmaster for Troop 437 in Richardson, Texas until 2018, when he stepped down after his third youngest son became an Eagle Scout, graduated, went to college, and was married.

-Matt Darwin currently attends Cornerstone Baptist Church in Wylie, Texas.
+Matt Darwin currently attends a Reformed Baptist church in Wylie, Texas.

-He married and had many children, which all but one are now graduated and are very tall.